HarshitKaira/Freedemy_/README.md

 4. Push your changes to your fork.
 5. Submit a pull request.

-## 📝 License

-This project is licensed under the [MIT License](LICENSE) - see the `LICENSE` file for details.

 ## 📬 Contact

-If you have any questions or suggestions, feel free to contact me at [your-email@example.com](mailto:your-email@example.com).
+If you have any questions or suggestions, feel free to contact me at [harshitkaira999@gmail.com](harshitkaira999@gmail.com).

 ## 💖 Thanks